Even in a strong economy, clients may need to make compromises

 Tax deferral.
 Taxes are a significant drag on their retirement strategies.
 Any of their taxable investment accounts, such as brokerage accounts or money market mutual funds, means a yearly tax bill for any interest, dividends, and capital gains earned.
 Here’s where annuities offer a real difference.
 An annuity will postpone all payment of taxes on credited interest until the withdrawal date (annuities purchased as IRAs do not provide additional tax benefits versus other assets held in IRAs).
 This means 100% of the accumulated interest is compounded and won’t be taxed until the client starts to withdraw the money.

 Bond replacement.
 Over the past 30 years, bonds have benefitted from declining interest rates.
-Given that interest rates are now near zero, bonds are less likely to take advantage of interest rate increases going forward.
+Given that interest rates are now near zero.
+Bonds are less likely to take advantage of interest rate decreases going forward.
 Annuities, particularly Fixed Index Annuities (FIAs), are a compelling alternative to a traditional bond investing strategy, as they offer some accumulation potential but without downside risk.
 Essentially, they provide stability in a portfolio similar to bonds, but without the same interest rate volatility.

 Giving Clients Accumulation Potential And A Shelter In A Storm